Nutritional Sciences (NS) Major

 - NS 3320: Methods in Nutritional Sciences (senior yr, fall)

 In addition, you will select at least three advanced courses in nutritional sciences from a wide variety of choices such as:

 - NS 3150: Obesity and the Regulation of Body Weight

 - NS 4310: Mineral Nutrition and Chronic Disease

 - NS 4315: Nutrient Requirements and Recommendations: Biological Aspects

 - NS 4444: Sports Nutrition and Supplements: Concepts and Evidence

-- NS 4450: Food Policy for Developing Nations
+- NS 4450: Toward a Sustainable Global Food System: Food Policy for Developing Countries

 - NS 4500: Public Health Nutrition

 - NS 4570: Health, Poverty, and Inequality: A Global Perspective